Deferring payment of the Local Property Tax

 If one member of a couple who qualified for a deferral dies, the deferral will remain in place until the next valuation date (currently 1 November 2025) and the income of the surviving person is not taken into account until then.

-If you inherit a property from another person (for example, a parent) the deferral will remain in place until the next liability date (1 November each year).
-After that date, Revenue may allow the deferral to continue if you apply for a deferral and satisfy the conditions for deferral in your own right.
-The transfer of the property to you means that the tax deferred to that point plus interest becomes payable at the date of transfer unless you satisfy the conditions for a deferral in your own right.
+If you inherit a property from someone who is not your spouse, civil partner or cohabitant, Revenue may allow the deferral to continue if you apply for a deferral and qualify.
+The transfer of the property to you means that the tax deferred (plus interest) becomes payable at that point if you do not meet the conditions for a deferral in your own right.

 Deferral for personal representatives of a deceased liable person